-If you work with music, create digital content, or if you are an audiophile, you definitely know that the least you have to settle for is an accurate sounding headphone.
+If you work with music, create digital content, or if you are an audiophile, you definitely know that the least you have to settle for is an accurate-sounding headphone.
 However, often we fail to save enough money for that and have to buy a less expensive, and obviously less accurate model.
 However, even these less expensive models can be quite taxing.
 They might take up a big chunk of cash from the money you were saving for the best headphones.
 For generations, people have suffered from this situation.
-Good news for you, the days of choosing between the worst and the worst is over.
+Good news for you, the days of choosing between the worst and the worst are over.
 With the Behringer HPX4000, you have a better option at your hand now.
 The Behringer HPX4000 is an affordable yet decent headphone that offers a good amount of sound accuracy.
 And today, we will take a better look at it.
 Let’s get started then!

 You might be interested in this awesome: Behringer Mixer

 The Behringer HPX4000 was released quite some time ago.
 But, experience tells us that when it comes to headphones, the release year is just a number.
 Now, the high accuracy of the headphones comes from the fact that it was originally intended to be a DJ headphone.
 And we know how much accuracy matters in that line of work.